 This poster and logo design was for the ACT Human Rights Film Festival.
 For my design I wanted to create something connecting humanity to filmmaking.
 In order to do this, I started by deciding the silhouette was going to look like a person.
 Then, I sketched some conceptual logos, but I didn't think they matched the ACT Human Rights Film Festival.
 For a while I was puzzled.
 Then I took some photographs of my cameras at home for inspiration and uploaded them digitally.
 I made the realization that the cameras could be a part of the logo design, so I took this idea and ran with it.
 As a motion graphics designer and videographer, I believe people have a special connection to cameras.
 They help capture moments in time we otherwise wouldn't get to see again and help tell narratives.
 It's this direct involvement in the process of movie making that make cameras so magical.
 I wanted to showcase how humanity and cameras work together to create film.
 To me, film inspires me to be a better human being and get more involved in my community.
 I put "Film inspires change." on the poster to convey this message in my poster and merchandise proposal.

 I am a reader of ancient philosophy, and I take a lot of inspiration from the ancient Stoics.
 Specifically, the emperor Marcus Aurelius is interesting to me because of his story and unrelenting commitment to internal and external tranquility.
 After reading his journal that was made into a book, "Meditations" it was clear to me that he had a unique and clear perspective of the world around him.
 He was writing to himself reminders of the lessons and experiences he had during his life.
 To help him remember the importance of joy and gratitude.
 After all he was an orphan, and so he was thankful to be in a position of influence.
 He wanted to make the world a better place.
-This made him a good leader and philosophical thinker likely due in part to his lack of emphasis on power and care for those around him.
+This made him a good leader and philosophical thinker likely due in part to his lack of emphasis on power but rather a care for those around him.
 This poster is a reminder for me to be more thankful for family, friends, relationships and the experience that life has to offer.
 As well as to tell me I can change a little bit every day for the better, even if it is difficult or challenging.

 Back to Top